ashrafalaghbari/ProBHP/README.md

 # Contact

-If you have any questions or encounter any issues running this project, please feel free to [open an issue](https://github.com/ashrafalaghbari/ProBHP/issues) or contact me directly at [ashrafalaghbari@hotmail.com](mailto:ashrafalaghbari@hotmail.com).
+If you have any questions or encounter any issues running this project, please feel free to [open an issue](https://github.com/ashrafalaghbari/ProBHP/issues).
 I'll be happy to help!